-Terry Huff, an MTSU alumni, has been helping adults diagnosed with Attention Deficit Hyperactivity Disorder for 20 years.
+Terry Huff, an MTSU alumnus, has been helping adults diagnosed with Attention Deficit Hyperactivity Disorder for 20 years.
 Recently, Huff released his book, “Living Well with ADHD,” which features the everyday trials of people living with ADHD and ways to overcome them.

 Through personal experiences since his own ADHD diagnosis in 1994, Huff’s work has assisted many students and working adults who live with the attention disorder.